ambeche/message-board/README.md

    message-board/
 ├── server/                  # Backend server implementation
 │   ├── src/                 # Server source code
-│   └── package.json         # Backend dependencies
 ├── react-client/            # Frontend React application
 │   ├── src/                 # Client source code
 │   └── package.json         # Frontend dependencies
 ├── message-board-scripts/   # Development and production utility scripts ├── README.md                # Project documentation
-└── package.json             # Root-level scripts and dependencies
+└── package.json             # Backend dependencies at the Root-level

 ```

-- **server/**: This directory is dedicated to the backend server, built with Node.js and Express.
+- **`server/`**: This directory is dedicated to the backend server, built with Node.js and Express.
 It includes the application's API endpoints, middleware, and any server utilities.
-- **react-client/**: This directory contains the React-based frontend application, including all UI components, application state management with Context or Redux, and service calls to the backend.
+- **`react-client/`**: This directory contains the React-based frontend application, including all UI components, application state management with Context, and service calls to the backend.
-- **message-board-scripts/**: Contains scripts that facilitate common development and production tasks, such as starting the server and client simultaneously for development.
+- **`message-board-scripts/`**: Contains scripts that facilitate common development and production tasks, such as starting the server and client simultaneously for development.

-- **package.json (root)**: Located at the root of the project, this `package.json` file manages project-wide scripts, such as those used for initiating both the server and client in a development environment, and any dependencies or configurations that are applicable across the entire project.
+- **`package.json` (root)**: Located at the root of the project, this `package.json` file manages project-wide scripts, such as those used for initiating both the server and client in a development environment, and the backend dependencies for the project.
+In production, the client build is served as a static by the NodeJS server of Message Board.

 ## Getting Started